tyler-r-smith/meteor-video-chat/README.md

-**Meteor Video Chat**
+## Meteor Video Chat

 This is a complete solution to allow you to create a peer2peer video chat system using DDP as the handshake protocol .

+## Warning

 This package is under daily development and is currently volatile, it is possibly that certain functionality could become nonfunctional in the coming weeks, so click watch on the github page (give a star if you like :)) and I will update the changelog in this readme.

 If you detect any errors or can suggest changes/features, ask me here [https://github.com/elmarti/meteor-video-chat/issues](https://github.com/elmarti/meteor-video-chat/issues)